UnityFoundation-io/Libre311/frontend/README.md

 - Fonts: `/static/font`

 Use `.env` to store Google Keys and the backend reference.
 The keys can be found in the root frontend folder `.env.example`.

+### Background Image

+The image used in the background of the app is located in `/frontend/src/lib/backgroundImage.jpg`.
+If you want to change the background image, remove the current `backgroundImage.jpg`, and put a new image in this directory in it's place (remember to rename the new file to `backgroundImage.jpg`).

+### Footer

+The footer of the app currently displays links to various pages from LocalMotion, as well as their social media links.

 ### Maintaining State